oracle/tribuo/README.md

 ## Binaries

-Binaries are on Maven Central, using groupId `org.tribuo`.
-To pull in all of Tribuo, including the bindings for TensorFlow, ONNX Runtime and XGBoost (which are native libraries), with Maven use:
+Binaries are available on Maven Central, using groupId `org.tribuo`.
+To pull all of Tribuo, including the bindings for TensorFlow, ONNX Runtime and XGBoost (which are native libraries), use:
+Maven:
 ```xml
 <dependency>
     <groupId>org.tribuo</groupId>